EdgeCourse/VUmultimodal-miniapp/README.md

 # VUmultimodal-miniapp

 In this application, we write Go code, create Go packages and modules, write Go unit tests with regular expressions and bench tests, and compile and install the Go application.
+You can start with a directory that you name github.com

 1. Create a greetings directory for your Go module source code.

 mkdir greetings

 cd greetings

 2. Start your module using the go mod init command.